teamshares/shoelace/docs/pages/components/alert.md

 ### Expand/Collapse

-Create a compact inline alert that expands into an expanded toast alert using the `sl-after-hide` event.
-Use the `expand` and `collapse` variants of the `close-icon` attribute to display the correct icon for each alert.
+Create a compact inline alert that expands into an expanded toast alert using the `sl-after-hide` event and custom JS.
+Use the `expand` and `collapse` variants of the `close-icon` attribute to display the correct icon for each alert state.
 Set `compact=true` to reduce the size of the collapsed alert.

 ```html:preview
 <sl-alert variant="warning" open closable compact class="alert-expandable" close-icon="expand">